What’s The Difference Between Obstetrics and Gynecology?

 Obstetricians are also trained to handle pregnancy complications, such as:

-These physicians can help in specialized care of a pregnant woman, her unborn child, and trained to handle a laundry list of potential complications that could happen during pregnancy and the birthing process.
+These physicians can help in the specialized care of a pregnant woman and her unborn child.
+They are trained to handle a laundry list of potential complications that could happen during pregnancy and the birthing process.
 This could be a multitude of situations such as:

 Guiding a mother through her entire pregnancy experience safely includes other services offered by obstetricians that could be (but not limited to):